 We offer yoga classes from pregnancy through to post birth with your baby on the mat beside you.
 This gives you a chance to become part of a community, and the women who meet each other at pregnancy yoga, often stay on the journey together, coming along to mum and baby yoga classes with their babies and hanging around for tea and cake.
 These classes are gentle and nourishing for you and your baby.

-We also offer pregnancy reformer Pilates designed to gently strengthen the muscles required for labour.
+We also offer pregnancy reformer Pilates and prenatal Barre designed to gently strengthen the muscles required for labour.

 Take advantage of a special pre natal membership - unlimited pre natal classes for 3 months for £199.